BJL156/ARM-Assembler/README.md

 [![Architecture](https://img.shields.io/badge/target-AArch64-red.svg)](https://developer.arm.com/Architectures/AArch64)
 [![Instructions](https://img.shields.io/badge/instructions-37-success.svg)](#Supported-Instructions)

-A lightweight, zero-dependency AArch64 assembler written from scratch in C. It assembles AArch64 assembly source code directly into Linux ELF64 executables.
-It can be executed on bare-metal hardware such as a Raspberry Pi or using emulators like QEMU.
+A lightweight, zero-dependency AArch64 assembler written from scratch in C. It assembles AArch64 assembly source code directly into Linux ELF64 executables. which can then be executed on bare-metal hardware such as a Raspberry Pi or emulators like QEMU.

 This is the next stage of my AArch64 toolchain.
 It builds on my last project: [CPU Simulator](https://github.com/BJL156/CPU-Simulator) by targeting a real ISA.
+While laying the foundation for my next project: [ARM C Compiler](https://github.com/BJL156/ARM-C-Compiler)

 ## Overview
 <p align="center">